craigpoma/DeveloperDesktop/README.md

 # DeveloperDesktop

-This short Terraform example will delpoy a Redhat 7.6 AMI, patch it with YUM, then install the nano, gcc, and gcc-gcc++ packages.
+This short Terraform example will deploy a Redhat 7.6 AMI, patch it with YUM, then install the nano, gcc, and gcc-gcc++ packages.
 Lastly, it will download the AWS-CLI bundle and install it.

 ## Installation